 Instructions

-- Drain and press a 14 oz block of extra firm tofu then add it to a food processor or blender along with broth, oil, poultry seasoning, garlic powder, and onion powder.
+- Drain and press a 14 oz block of extra firm tofu then add it to a food processor or blender along with broth, oil, nutritional yeast, salt, poultry seasoning, garlic powder, and onion powder.

 - Blend until smooth, then transfer to a glass mixing bowl.